 There are all sorts of reasons I can come up with for why your elf got to your house late: Because the stupid box they were in was buried beneath a pile of abandoned fitted sheets you never use, because you're still scraping rotten pumpkins off the porch, because you shoved them in last year's wrapping paper tube and it somehow made its way to the recycling during Easter, etc.

 The quick n’ easy way to start Elf on the Shelf late (or after the official Elf Return Week) is to simply prop Elfie one morning and print out an “official” Elf on the shelf late arrival letter.
 This one from Etsy can be immediately downloaded and printed for a cool $3.

 But if you need another reason to tell the kids (although they'll probably never notice Jingles wasn't right on time), here are my suggestions:

 - Your elf is a top secret spy acting as a double agent for the Tooth Fairy.
-Santa is tired of the creepy supernatural tooth taker, and wants her put out of business.
-He has Timbit working to infiltrate the operation, but Timbit likes the art that the Tooth Fairy produces with the teeth and her composting efforts (teeth have so much calcium), so he's feeding Santa misinformation while learning how to use teeth to power batteries.
+Santa is tired of the creepy supernatural tooth taker, and wants them put out of business.
+He has Timbit working to infiltrate the operation, but Timbit likes the art that the Tooth Fairy produces with the teeth and her composting efforts (teeth have so much calcium), so they’re feeding Santa misinformation while learning how to use teeth to power batteries.
 (This one is especially good if any of your kids have loose teeth.)